 - Parenting days

-The first three points are mainly focused on child support, and the fourth point determines the period of time each parents gets with their child.
+The first three points are mainly focused on child support, and the fourth point determines the period of time each parent gets with their child.

-The Arizona Child Support Guidelines explains that calculating parenting time days is as follows “For purposes of calculating parenting time days, only the time spent by a child with the noncustodial parent is considered.
-Time that the child is in school or childcare is not.”
+The Arizona Child Support Guidelines explain that calculating parenting time days are as follows “For purposes of calculating parenting time days, only the time spent by a child with the noncustodial parent is considered.
+The time that the child is in school or childcare is not.”
 What this means is the main focus that the courts and child custody lawyer are concerned with is determining the period of time the noncustodial parent is allowed to spend time with his or her child.

-Which parents spends more time with the child when they were together?
+Which parent spends more time with the child when they were together?
 Who takes care of them?
 Those two questions are considered very closely.
-The child custody lawyer are looking at the gross income of both parents, and if the children have health insurance and who is paying for it.
+The child custody lawyer is looking at the gross income of both parents, and if the children have health insurance and who is paying for it.
 Basically, who is financially supporting the children.
-It’s important who is finally supporting the children, but what more important, what weighs more, is the amount of time each parents spends with the children.
-The following list is a more detailed guidelines that explain how the time each parent spends with their child is determined:
+It’s important who is finally supporting the children, but what more important, what weighs more, is the amount of time each parent spends with the children.
+The following list is a more detailed guideline that explains how the time each parent spends with their child is determined: